Improved estimates for the number of privileged words: Introduction

 \section{Introduction}

 The class of \emph{privileged words} was recently introduced by Kellendonk, Lenz, and Savinien \cite{KLS13} and studied further by Peltom\"aki \cite{Pel13}.
 This class of words has been studied due to its connection with palindromes and the class of so-called ``rich words''.
 A word $w$ is \emph{privileged} if either \begin{itemize} \item $w$ is a single letter, or \item $w$ has a privileged border that occurs exactly twice in $w$. \end{itemize} Recall that a \emph{border} of a word $w$ is a non-empty word that is both a prefix and a suffix of $w$.
-Forsyth, Jayakumar and Shallit \cite{FJS13} looked at the problem of enumerating privileged words over a binary alphabet.
-They proved that there exist at least $2^{n-5}/n^2$ privileged binary words of length $n$.
-In their paper they sketch a method for potentially improving this estimate.
-In the present paper we apply some results of Guibas and Odlyzko \cite{GO78} on the size of prefix-synchronized codes to carry out this method.
-We are thus able to obtain the following asymptotic improvement to the result of Forsyth, Jayakumar, and Shallit, and also generalize the result to arbitrary alphabets.